Sophia University: Sports

+Sanadabori field

+Baseball, Junko Baseball, Women's Baseball, American Football, Ground Hockey, Soccer, Rugby, Lacrosse, and Track and Field Clubs practice on the Sanadabori field adjacent to the Yotsuya campus.
+However, the field is owned and managed by the Tokyo Metropolitan Government and is open to the public on weekends and holidays, which means Sophian clubs do not have priority use rights.

 Student housing and dormitories

 Sophia University has student housing options and dormitories scattered throughout Tokyo.
-These university dormitories provide facilities and spaces for students to undertake study and research activities.
 Events and various programmes are also organised by students and housing staff for the benefit of the housing community all year round.